AVEVA/sample-adh-setup_script-python/README.md

 ## Requirements

 - Python 3.11+
-- Register an [Authorization Code Client](https://datahub.connect.aveva.com/clients) and ensure that the registered client in ADH contains `http://localhost:5004/callback.html` in the list of RedirectUris.
+- Register an [Authorization Code Client](https://datahub.connect.aveva.com/clients) and ensure that the registered client in Cds contains `http://localhost:5004/callback.html` in the list of RedirectUris.
 - When running the script you should log in with an account that has Tenant Administrator and Tenant Community Administrator Roles.
 - Install required modules: `pip install -r requirements.txt`